The Ultimate Guide to the Smithsonian Museums

 National Museums of the American Indian

 The National Museum of the American Indian is home to one of the most expansive collections of Native artifacts.
-Like the African American History Museum, this museum has a wide variety of exhibitions covering both the extensive history of the American Indians and their impact today.
+Like the African American History Museum, this museum has a wide variety of exhibitions covering the extensive history of the American Indians and their impact today.
 One of my favorite exhibits is the powerful Americans exhibit highlighting Native American images used in pop culture.
-Connecting rooms dive deeper into the truth behind 3 widely known but frequently misunderstood historical events including the story of Pocahontas, the Trail of Tears, and the Battle of Little Bighorn.
+Connecting rooms dive deeper into the truth behind 3 widely known but frequently misunderstood historical events, including the story of Pocahontas, the Trail of Tears, and the Battle of Little Bighorn.
 The Mitsitam Cafe is known to have some of the most interesting options among the museum cafes on the National Mall.
 The menu is divided into different regions with dishes representing native tribes across the continent.

 The museum is walkable from 2 metro stops: Smithsonian & Federal Triangle (orange, blue, silver) and L’Enfant Plaza (green, yellow, orange, blue, silver).
 Open daily except Christmas.